harishkumarvasudev/form-widget-api/README.md

 *Project Description*

-The Widget API aims to create a robust and scalable Node.js application for handling form data submissions and saving them to a Firebase Realtime Database.
+The Widget API is an application for handling form data submissions and saving them to a Firebase Realtime Database.
 The application provides RESTful APIs for interacting with forms, allowing users to submit form data and retrieve previously submitted data.
-The project is built with best practices in mind, incorporating logging, error handling, and validation to ensure a smooth and secure user experience.

 *Features*